 Consider these steps to cut your home’s energy consumption, keep utility bills low, and lead a more eco-friendly lifestyle.

 Energy-efficient home upgrades are not only environmentally responsible, but they can also save you a lot of money over time.
 Even small updates, such as swapping old lightbulbs for LED versions, can make a huge difference.
 And while large-scale changes like replacing windows or adding insulation help reduce energy consumption in the long run, a lot of energy-saving updates can be accomplished in a day or less.
 Another reason to consider?
 Many of the energy-efficient renovations you can make to your home qualify for tax credits.
-Below, see some of the top home improvements for reducing energy consumption and saving on your utility bills.
+Below, see some of the top home improvements for reducing energy consumption and saving on your utility bill.